PassionDental/docs.passiondental.ca/standards/servers.md

 ## Memory

-Ideally, we have at least 256GB of memory with at least 16GB sized chips.
+We aim to have at least 64GB of memory

 ## Hard Drives